Patrick Griswold

 Elisa Fadum-Montoya

-Elisa Fadum-Montoya, MSW, is an affiliate professor in the Department of Social Work at Metropolitan State University of Denver.
-She has been a licensed clinical social worker for over 20 years and her areas of expertise include working in mental health, crisis interventions, family therapy and child welfare.
+Elisa Fadum-Montoya, MSW, is an affiliate faculty in the Department of Social Work at Metropolitan State University of Denver.

 Cynthia Erickson

-Cynthia Erickson, Ph.D., is an assistant professor of psychology and neuroscience in the department of psychology at Metropolitan State University of Denver.
+Cynthia Erickson, Ph.D., is a Professor of Psychology and Neuroscience in the Department of Psychology at Metropolitan State University of Denver.
 She teaches a range of topics ranging from social issues such as multicultural psychology to cellular and molecular neurobiology.

 Over the years, Erickson has conducted research from coast-to-coast mainly focusing on the neurobiology of visual memory and perception.
 Most of her research involves studying how the brain changes with learning and subsequently how the aging process alters this ability.
 Along with MSU Denver undergraduates, Erickson is investigating the relationship between consumption of probiotics and age-associated cognitive impairments in humans.
 The research has significant implications for development of cost-effective memory aids for an aging population.